RedRe4per/musicTube/README.md

 &emsp;

-## The purpose of  builing this project
+## :thinking: The purpose of  builing this project

 First of all, this is a website where you can enjoy songs.
 The purpose of building this site is mainly to practice Next.js, as this is the first time I've done a project with Next.js independently.